FAQ

 How do you make these wands with such detail?!

-All wands are carved on my home made CNC machine!
-That is, a computer controlled machine that carves them for me.
-Everything about this process was incredibly challenging to figure out, wands have to be the most difficult thing it is possible to make in wood, but the end result is that I can make designs that you cannot practically be made by hand.
-They all start life as a 3d model, which I create using a variety of programs from engineering CAD (Computer Aided Design) software, to sculpting in VR (like working with digital clay).
+New designs start life as a 3d model, which I create using a variety of programs from engineering CAD (Computer Aided Design) software, to sculpting in VR (like working with digital clay).
 I then have to figure out the carving process with the aid of CAM (Computer Aided Design) tools, each full carving program is itself a collection of 30+ smaller programs stringed together, and can be millions of lines long - with each line representing a specific location that the cutting head moves through.
 Finalising the carving program often involves multiple iterations and test runs until I am happy with the process, and is typically an ongoing process over months if not years to optimise and fix any problems that may come up.
 Every wand is different in how it has to be carved, and sometimes problems will only reveal themselves with particular woods, since they all have their own carving characteristics.
-The machine itself is itself is also an ongoing project - some parts are on perhaps their 10th design iteration, and things still sometimes break!!
-I'm current making a second machine that is redesigned from the ground up, a truly huge project.
-All wands also need to be sanded and finished by hand to give the level of finish they deserve.
+The machines are also an ongoing project - some parts are on perhaps their 10th design iteration, and things still sometimes break!!
+The first machine was a more standard 3 axis router, which I designed additional equipment to "bolt on" to make wands.
+However, this had it's limitations, and so the second machine I designed from the ground as a full 6 axis mill / turn purely to make wands.
+It is extremely complex!
+I use high end servo motors to control most the axis, these are not simple "servo arms" but full industrial automation grade motors with 24 bit optical encoders on them.
+That is, the encoder measures the rotational position of the motor, so it knows where the motor shaft is at all times, and 24 bit means over 16 millions "sensing positions" per revolution.
+Absolutely overkill, but also fun!!

 Can you make custom wands?